banyudu/npm-migrate-all/README.md

 }
 ```

-Npm doesn't allow command line parameters to override publishConfig in `package.json`, so there's no way to publish given package
-without change its `package.json` file.
+Npm does not permit command line parameters to override publishConfig in package.json, and .npmrc can only update the registry for scoped packages.
+Therefore, there is no way to publish an unscoped package without modifying its `package.json` file.

-To fix this issue, `npm-migrate-all` open the tgz file in memory and update the content of `package.json` file.
-After this operation,
-the tgz file's shasum will be changed.
+To resolve this issue, `npm-migrate-all` opens the tgz file in memory and updates the content of the package.json file.
+As a result of this operation, the tgz file's shasum will be altered.